Congenital Cataracts: Types, Causes and Treatments

 Congenital cataracts also can occur when, during pregnancy, the mother develops infections such as measles or rubella (the most common cause), rubeola, chicken pox, cytomegalovirus, herpes simplex, herpes zoster, poliomyelitis, influenza, Epstein-Barr virus, syphilis and toxoplasmosis.

-- Anterior polar cataracts are well defined, located in the front part of the eye's lens and thought to be commonly associated with inherited traits.
-These types of cataracts often are considered too small to require surgical intervention.
+Anterior polar cataracts are well defined, located in the front part of the eye's lens.
+They often are associated with inherited traits.
+Many anterior polar cataracts are small and do not require surgical intervention.

-- Posterior polar cataracts also are well defined, but appear in the back portion of the eye's lens.
+Posterior polar cataracts also are well defined opacifications, but appear in the back portion of the eye's lens.

 Without early intervention, congenital cataracts cause "lazy eye" or amblyopia.
 This condition then can lead to other eye problems such as nystagmus, strabismus and inability to fix a gaze upon objects.

 Such problems can profoundly impact learning ability, personality and even appearance, ultimately affecting a child's entire life.
-For these and many other reasons, make sure your child's eyes are examined regularly and as soon as possible after your baby is born.
+For these and many other reasons, make sure your child has a routine eye exam at age 6 months, again at age three and once again before starting school.